Lemon Chicken Sheet Pan Dinner

 This post may contain affiliate links.
 Read our disclosure policy.

 Baking a complete meal together on one pan saves so much time, especially with the clean-up.
+It’s a great busy weeknight meal, and also great for meal prep.
+Take leftovers for lunch!

 Need a large sheet pan?

-uncooked chicken sheet pan dinner
+ingredients for lemon chicken sheet pan dinner on a table

 How to Make Sheet Pan Chicken